 Marshall is afraid of the wind.
 He yells at it to stop when it's blowing and runs for the house if it gets too windy when he's outside.
 One day when it was windy at the playground, he curled up on my lap so scared while my niece was happy as a lark to have the wind blowing through her hair while she ate her grapes.
 I tried to explain to him that God is the One who controls the wind and that He cares more about him than even Mommy or Daddy.
-That helped a little but then Grandpa Dick and Uncle Richard found out about his fear and, in my family, you never want to show your weaknesses because they will be completely exploited; even if you're two.
+That helped a little but then Grandpa Dick and Uncle Richard found out about his fear and, in my family, you never want to

 In my effort to cure him of that fear I thought I would get him a kite to show him that the wind can be fun.
 I let him pick out the one he wanted and he chose Thomas the Train.